 Gender Lens Investing

+Half of the world’s population is female, and when women are financially stable, their communities directly benefit from that.
 Research shows that women in emerging markets invest 90 cents of each extra dollar they earn in their families and immediate environments.
 This translates into better schooling, healthcare, and overall lifestyle, and eventually economic growth.

 To reach our mission of providing affordable financing for entrepreneurs in emerging markets, Lendahand applies a gender lens investing strategy.
 The focus on female entrepreneurs and women-led businesses allows crowd-investors to help accelerate Sustainable Development Goal #5 for Gender Equality.

 "We make every payment via bank transfer to build credit history and prove our credibility to the bank for future loans," says Mexican entrepreneur Digna.

 With the credit she receives as a member of a female group loan from Sofipa, Digna has been able to grow her business.
 She will soon be able to apply for an individual business loan.

 In 2021, Lendahand received a 3-year grant from USAID to develop inclusive technology further to reach more female entrepreneurs.

 Our goal: Mobilize $ 120 million in direct and indirect investments to SMEs.
 At least $ 7.2 million of those investments will reach women-led SMEs (W-SMEs) in emerging markets in 2024.

 Achievements so far: “We’ve managed to direct more than 10 million euros towards approximately 10,000 W-SMEs in the past year, funded by more than 5,000 female investors as well as men.